 A Treatise on Smoked Beef Brisket

 I'm quite happy and proud this this one is up near the top.
-With almost 4000 hits, this one has definitely got some attention, which is fine by me.
+With over 5000 hits, this one has definitely got some attention, which is fine by me.
 I pride myself on my brisket technique, and will take the Pepsi challenge against just about any other brisket out there.
 There's nothing like authentic Texas brisket smoked at home or in a competition--commercial joints just can't hold a candle to it.

 The Best Mashed Potatoes You've Ever Tasted

 Yes, the title is a bold statement, but I worked hard to master mashed potatoes, and I really do feel this recipe is right up there, and definitely the best I've ever tasted.
 Maybe it's the bold claim, or maybe it's the fact that I referenced Babe's Chicken Dinner House in the post, as it was their potatoes that set me on the quest to make the best there were.
-With over
+With over 10,000 hits, it's definitely the most popular recipe on An Eat'n Man, so I guess some people agree with the title.

 Well, there you have it.
 The top